mcdragon/PeriodicMove/README.md

 python main.py
 ```

-When the training procedure is completed, the termination will print the results stated in our paper.
+When the training procedure is completed, the terminal will print the results stated in our paper.